gregpaton08/leaf-list/README.md

 * Bug: when clicking for the details of a completed task the checkbox button unchecks itself
 * Move completed task to end of list, set priority lower than the lowest uncomplete task and higher than the highest completed
 * Show date task was deleted in trash view
+* Make name field in details view an editable text field

 ## Stretch Goals